Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Introduction

-We unify existing results, establish new connections between well-studied problems, and give novel algorithmic results.
-Thereby, we present a pool of very general techniques and meta-frameworks, which we believe will improve our understanding of differences between various scheduling and coloring problems.
-Our results cover the following well-studied problem domains: \begin{description}[leftmargin=0.5cm] \itemsep0pt \item[\textbf{Machine Scheduling:}] In machine scheduling problems, jobs need to be scheduled on parallel machines, and each job may have a different processing time on each machine.
-There are variants where jobs cannot be preempted as well as variants where jobs can be preempted and migrated.
-Well-studied objectives functions are the sum of completion times~\cite{DBLP:journals/mor/HallSSW97,DBLP:journals/jacm/Skutella01,ImKMP14,BansalSS16}, and the sum of group completion times (aka {\em scheduling orders})~\cite{leung2006approximation,DBLP:journals/scheduling/YangP05,DBLP:conf/approx/00010021,DBLP:journals/mor/CorreaSV12}. \item[\textbf{Polytope Scheduling:}] The polytope scheduling problem generalizes preemptive unrelated machine scheduling~\cite{DBLP:journals/mor/HallSSW97} and other preemptive scheduling problems, such as multidimensional scheduling~\cite{DBLP:conf/nsdi/GhodsiZHKSS10} or broadcast scheduling~\cite{DBLP:journals/siamcomp/BansalCS08}.
-Here, the goal is to select at any time a vector of a packing polytope, which describes the amounts of progress that jobs make; we give details later.
-While the sum of weighted completion times objective is well understood~\cite{DBLP:journals/jacm/ImKM18,JLM25,CIP25}, we are not aware of results for group completion times. \item[\textbf{Sum Multicoloring:}] Given a graph, the goal is to assign each vertex a set of colors (represented by integers) to meet its demand, ensuring that no two adjacent vertices share a common color.
-The goal is to minimize the sum of the largest color assigned to a vertex over all vertices~\cite{DBLP:journals/jal/Bar-NoyK98,DBLP:journals/talg/GandhiHKS08,DBLP:journals/jal/HalldorssonK02}.
-The objective of group completion times (the largest color in the group) has been studied for unit demands~\cite{DBLP:conf/swat/DarbouyF24}. \item[\textbf{Graph Scheduling:}] Given an undirected graph, the task is to schedule edges with processing times such that, at any time, the set of scheduled edges forms a matching.
-Common objective functions include the sum of edge completion times~\cite{DBLP:journals/talg/GandhiHKS08,DBLP:journals/talg/HalldorssonKS11}, the sum of grouped edge completion times (called {\em coflow scheduling}~\cite{DBLP:journals/algorithmica/AhmadiKPY20,DBLP:conf/icalp/ImMPP19,DBLP:conf/approx/Fukunaga22,DBLP:conf/wiopt/BhimarajuNV20}), and the sum of vertex completion times (called {\em data migration}~\cite{DBLP:journals/jal/Kim05,DBLP:journals/talg/GandhiHKS06,DBLP:journals/siamcomp/Mestre10}), where a vertex completes when all its incident edges are completed, representing a special case of group completion times.
-In particular, graph scheduling on bipartite graphs generalizes the fundamental {\em open shop scheduling} problem~\cite{DBLP:journals/jal/QueyranneS02,QueyranneS02non-preemptive,DBLP:journals/talg/GandhiHKS13}. \end{description}
+Our results cover the following well-studied problem domains; we give more details later. \begin{itemize} \item \textbf{Machine Scheduling:} In machine scheduling problems, jobs need to be scheduled on parallel machines, where each job may have a different processing time on each machine.
+There are variants with and without preemption and/or migration.
+Well-studied objective functions are the sum of completion times~\cite{DBLP:journals/mor/HallSSW97,DBLP:journals/jacm/Skutella01,ImKMP14,BansalSS16}, and the sum of group completion times (aka {\em scheduling orders} or {\em bag-of-tasks scheduling})~\cite{leung2006approximation,DBLP:journals/scheduling/YangP05,DBLP:conf/approx/00010021,DBLP:journals/mor/CorreaSV12,DBLP:conf/approx/00010021}. \item\textbf{Polytope Scheduling:} The polytope scheduling problem generalizes preemptive unrelated machine scheduling~\cite{DBLP:journals/mor/HallSSW97} and other preemptive scheduling problems, such as multidimensional scheduling~\cite{DBLP:conf/nsdi/GhodsiZHKSS10} and broadcast scheduling~\cite{DBLP:journals/siamcomp/BansalCS08}.
+Here, the goal is to select at any time a vector in a packing polytope, which describes the amounts of progress that jobs make; see details later.
+While the sum of weighted completion times objective is well understood~\cite{DBLP:journals/jacm/ImKM18,JLM25,CIP25}, we are not aware of results for group completion times. \item\textbf{Sum Multicoloring:} Given a graph with vertex weights $w_v$ and demands~$p_v$, the goal is to assign each vertex $v$ a set of $p_v$ colors (represented by $\mathbb N$), ensuring that no two adjacent vertices share a color.
+The goal is to minimize the weighted sum of the largest color assigned to a vertex over all vertices~\cite{DBLP:journals/jal/Bar-NoyK98,DBLP:journals/talg/GandhiHKS08,DBLP:journals/jal/HalldorssonK02}.
+The notion of ``no preemption'' means here that the colors assigned to a vertex must be consecutive.
+The group completion time objective (largest color per group) was studied for unit demands~\cite{DBLP:conf/swat/DarbouyF24}. \item \textbf{Graph Scheduling:} Given a graph, the task is to schedule edges with processing times such that the set of scheduled edges at any time forms a matching.
+Common objective functions include the sum of edge completion times~\cite{DBLP:journals/talg/GandhiHKS08,DBLP:journals/talg/HalldorssonKS11}, the sum of grouped edge completion times (called {\em coflow scheduling}~\cite{DBLP:journals/algorithmica/AhmadiKPY20,DBLP:conf/icalp/ImMPP19,DBLP:conf/approx/Fukunaga22,DBLP:conf/wiopt/BhimarajuNV20,RohwedderS25}), and the sum of vertex completion times (called {\em data migration}~\cite{DBLP:journals/jal/Kim05,DBLP:journals/talg/GandhiHKS06,DBLP:journals/siamcomp/Mestre10}), where a vertex completes when all its incident edges are completed, a special case of group completion times.
+Graph scheduling on bipartite graphs generalizes the fundamental {\em open shop scheduling} problem~\cite{DBLP:journals/jal/QueyranneS02,QueyranneS02non-preemptive,DBLP:journals/talg/GandhiHKS13}. \end{itemize}